 Occupational Noise Exposure

-The references on this page provide information related to noise in construction including OSHA's noise construction regulations, national consensus standards and recommendations from other professional organizations, health effects and general resources.
+The references on this page provide information related to noise in construction including OSHA's noise construction standards, national consensus standards and recommendations from other professional organizations, health effects and general resources.

 OSHA Standards

-Noise hazards are addressed in OSHA standards for construction.
+Noise hazards, including requirements for engineering and administrative controls, as well as hearing conservation programs, are addressed in OSHA standards for construction.
 This section highlights OSHA standards and documents related to noise in construction.
-For information on recordkeeping and general industry standards, see the general industry requirements section.
+For information on recordkeeping and general industry standards, see the general industry standards section.

 Construction Industry (29 CFR 1926)